|

 ).
 The maps therefore also show the potential of thermals

+in less known territory.
 Before the flights TherMap maps permit to study

 the best itineraries, or to explain them to less experienced